-- Secondary containment for asphalt emulsions is recommended. - Maintain training programs and checklists for loading/off-loading, ground con cleaning apparatus and rinsing job truck tanks, as well as spill response protocol. - When working on bridges, transport paint and materials to and from the job site in containers with secure lids and tied down to the transport vehicle.
-Do not transfer or load paint over water.
+- Secondary containment for asphalt emulsions is recommended. - Maintain training programs and checklists for loading/off-loading, ground con cleaning apparatus and rinsing job truck tanks, as well as spill response protocol. - When working on bridges, transport paint and liquid materials to and from the job site in containers with secure lids and tied down to the transport vehicle.